masesgroup/KNet/src/documentation/articles/docker.md

       - Shall start with **CONNECT_**
       - Each property shall be capitalized and the '.' shall be replaced with '_'
       - The value of the environment variable is the value will be used in the configuration file
-      - The default file is available at https://github.com/masesgroup/KNet/blob/master/src/container/config_container/connect-distributed.properties
+      - The default file is available at https://github.com/masesgroup/KNet/blob/master/src/container/config_container/connect-distributed.properties, all configuration information are available at https://kafka.apache.org/documentation/

   - **KNET_DOCKER_RUNNING_MODE**=**connect-distributed**: starts, within the container, a distributed Apache Connect instance
     -  the Docker image will issue the command: